 An industrial technology degree can open the door to a number of exciting fields, including medicine, construction, and government.
-The technical, scientific, and managerial skills you’ll learn in programs like The University of Texas Permian Basin’s online Bachelor of Science in Industrial Technology (BSIT) are universally sought after, which gives students the freedom to choose from a wide range of jobs, from entry level to management.
+The technical, scientific, and managerial skills you’ll learn in programs like The University of Texas Permian Basin’s online Bachelor of Science in Industrial Technology are universally sought after, which gives students the freedom to choose from a wide range of jobs, from entry level to management.
 Although we couldn’t possibly list every answer to the question “what can I do with an industrial technology degree?” we’ve focused on five of the most rewarding jobs for industrial technology graduates below.

 1. Industrial Production Manager